You are planning to study one or two semesters in Cologne? International students are always welcome to KISD.

 One week later, the regular projects and seminars start.
 Please check the curricular calendar and make sure to come in time to the first meetings: Always at the first meeting of a project, the final decision will be made regarding who can join the project: if you are not present, someone else will get your place.

-On this website our International Office provides detailed information concerning your stay here at KISD, TH Köln, such as accommodation, semester fees, insurance and other essential aspects.
+On this website our Department of International Affairs provides detailed information concerning your stay here at KISD, TH Köln, such as accommodation, semester fees, insurance and other essential aspects.

 International Committee at KISD

 Our International Committee (IC) is responsible and in charge of all different international matters related to KISD.
 Taking care of the student exchange and our strategic partner universities is one of the main tasks of the IC.
 In case of a high demand of students the Committee decides about the placements at our partner universities.
-Currently the IC consists of two professors, the International Relations Officer and a student representative.
+The IC consists of two to four professors, the International Relations Office, the Student & Guest Advisor, and one to two student representatives.

-The International AG gives a support to international students before and during their time at KISD and develops concepts for keeping in touch after studying in Cologne.
-In a strong collaboration with the Internatational Relations Officer the AG supports the international cooperations and activities at KISD.
+The International AG supports international students before and during their time at KISD and develops concepts for keeping in touch after studying in Cologne.
+In a strong collaboration with the International Relations Officer, the AG supports the international cooperations and activities at KISD.

 International Relations Officer